Leinadix/C4TX/C4TX.SDL/README.md

 - Parses and converts beatmaps to 4-key format
 - Visual effects for hits and misses
 - Support for both normal notes and long notes
-- Audio playback with NAudio (supports MP3, WAV formats)
+- Audio playback with BASS audio library (supports MP3, WAV, OGG formats)
+- Rate adjustment for changing playback speed and difficulty (0.1x to 3.0x)
 - Modern UI with animated backgrounds and smooth transitions
 - Redesigned song selection with automatic audio previews
 - Vertical song list with expandable difficulties